Last Updated

 - Impact:

-- State avoidance persists — the Chief Inspector General formally declined jurisdiction, effectively pushing the matter back into DBPR and the private legal channel.
+- Possible State avoidance apparently persists — the Chief Inspector General formally declined jurisdiction, effectively pushing the matter back into DBPR and the private legal channel in my firm opinion.

 - Referral still intact — despite the deferral, the referral chain confirms that the DBPR Inspector General continues to hold responsibility for review of arbitration handling, condo law compliance, and counsel’s conduct.

-- Highlighting systemic gaps — the letter illustrates the difficulty whistleblowers face navigating overlapping but siloed oversight bodies in Florida.
+- Highlighting possible systemic gaps — the letter illustrates the difficulty whistleblowers face navigating potential overlapping but potentially siloed oversight bodies in Florida.

 - Supporting Document: Chief Inspector General Correspondence (Sept 3, 2025 – Martin-OIG-CIG-Deferral-9.3.25.pdf).